agapas/render-selected-frames/README.md

 * select the ZIP you downloaded and click button 'Install Add-on'
 * enable the addon
 * save preferences to keep addon enabled over multiple blender sessions

+#### Installation note:

+If the steps above don't work, try:
+  * download just the "render_selected_frames.py" file<br/>
+  * and save it into addons directory in your Blender path, for example into:<br/>
+    C:\Program Files\Blender Foundation\Blender 2.82\2.82\scripts\addons
+  * enable the addon in Blender's Edit/Preferences/Add-ons

 ## License